netdata/netdata/daemon/README.md

 When you compile Netdata with debugging:

-1. compiler optimizations for your CPU are disabled (netdata will run somewhat slower)
+1. compiler optimizations for your CPU are disabled (Netdata will run somewhat slower)

 2. a lot of code is added all over netdata, to log debug messages to `/var/log/netdata/debug.log`.
 However, nothing is printed by default.
 Netdata allows you to select which sections of Netdata you want to trace.
 Tracing is activated via the config option `debug flags`.
 It accepts a hex number, to enable or disable specific sections.
 You can find the options supported at [log.h](../libnetdata/log/log.h).
 They are the `D_*` defines.
 The value `0xffffffffffffffff` will enable all possible debug flags.